Bootloader unlocking: Microsoft

 The WPInternals tool is able to unlock bootloaders of all Nokia Lumia phones running Windows Phone, but not phones like the Alcatel Idol 4 or HP Elite x3.
 Version 1.0 was released in November 2015.
 In October 2018, the tool was released as open source software when the main developer René Lergner (also known as HeathCliff74) stepped down.

 The slab bootloader used by Windows RT could be unlocked using a vulnerability, but was silently patched by Microsoft in 2016.
 UEFI Secure Boot on x86 systems can generally be unlocked.

 Apple

 The boot ROM protection on iOS devices with an A11 processor or older can be bypassed with a hardware exploit known as checkm8, which makes it possible to run other operating systems including Linux.

-The bootloader on M1 based Macs can be unlocked.
+The bootloader on Apple Silicon-based Macs can be unlocked.
+However, other Apple devices like the iPhone and iPad cannot be bootloader unlocked even when using the same chip used in a Mac.

 Google

 The equivalent of bootloader unlocking is called developer mode in Chromebooks.
 Chromebooks use custom bootloaders that can be modified or overwritten by removing a Write-protect screw.
+Some models lack a screw and instead may or may not require disabling the onboard Cr50 chip.

 In 2013, the bootloader of the Chromecast was hacked using an exploit.
 In 2021, it was hacked again for newer versions.
+In 2023, it was reported that the Chromecast HD could be unlocked without exploit.

+Asus

+Asus used to provide an Unlocking tool for both of their smartphone lines, the Zenfone and ROG Phone.
+This worked as an installable .apk file that the user could install on their phone, then unlock the bootloader.
+The app worked by contacting Asus unlocking servers, then prompting the user to perform a factory reset.

+In 2023 Asus removed the tool from their website and closed the unlocking servers, so even phones with the .apk file installed couldn't unlock their bootloaders.
+Representatives on the Asus forums claimed the tool would be available again, but as of March 2024 no additional information has been provided, even after the release of their latest device the ROG Phone 8 and the upcoming release of the Zenfone 11 Ultra.

+A user on the popular forum XDA (website) filed a court claim application against Asus due to the unlock tool never being released and alleged that Asus censored comments about the unlock tool on their forum.